robotology/superquadric-grasp/tutorial/README.md

 - for the [torso](http://wiki.icub.org/wiki/TorsoFineCalibration).

 #### Check the hand-eye calibration
 Our approach is an open loop approach.
 For this reason, the grasping goal can be properly reached if the stereo-vision system (see [here](https://github.com/robotology/superquadric-model/tree/master/tutorial#calibrate-the-stereo-vision-through-the-sfm-module) for information on how to calibrate it) and robot kinematics are properly calibrated (previous section).
+If the offsets between the two hinder the robot from correctly reaching for the desired pose even after the calibration, the superquadric-grasp module allows the definition of some empirical offsets, in order to compensate for that: `shift_right` and `shift_left`.
+They are 3D Vectors representing the required offsets for correctly reaching the pose along the *x,y,z* axes of the robot reference frame.

 In order to overcome the necessity of a fine hand-eye calibration, we are currently integrating our work with the visual servoing approach described [here](https://github.com/robotology/visual-tracking-control).